cosmos/gravity-bridge/README.md

 ## Usage Steps

-- **Initialization**: setup the Bridge chain, add accounts, start the Bridge chain, and test available commands
+- **Start Bridge blockchain**: setup the Bridge chain, start the Bridge chain, and test available commands
-- **Setup Peggy locally**: start local Ethereum blockchain, compile and deploy contracts, activate the contracts, and get the registry contract's deployed address
+- **Start Ethereum blockchain**: start local Ethereum blockchain, compile and deploy contracts, activate the contracts, and get the registry contract's deployed address
+- **Initialize Relayer**: setup and start the Relayer service
-- **Ethereum to Cosmos asset transfers**: start the Relayer service, send lock transaction containing local assets to the contracts, and test ERC20 support
+- **Ethereum to Cosmos asset transfers**: transfer Ethereum and ERC20 tokens from an Ethereum blockchain to the Bridge blockchain
 - **Using Peggy with the Ropsten testnet**: setup interfacting with the Ropsten testnet, deploy contracts to Ropsten testnet, start the Relayer service on the Ropsten testnet, and send lock transaction containing Ropsten testnet assets to the contracts
-- **Cosmos to Ethereum asset transfers**: setup interfacing with tendermint, start the Relayer service, start the Oracle Claim Relayer service, burn assets on tendermint, create prophecy and oracle claims on Ethereum, and process prophecy claims
+- **Cosmos to Ethereum asset transfers**: transfer Cosmos based assets from a Bridge blockchain to the Ethereum blockchain
+- **Using the application from REST server**: interact with the application via Postman

-## Initialization
+## Start Bridge blockchain

-In order to facilitate cross chain transfers, the Bridge blockchain must be set up by following these [steps](./docs/initialization.md).
+In order to facilitate cross chain transfers, the Bridge blockchain must be set up by following these [steps](./docs/init-bridge-chain.md).

-## Setup Peggy locally
+## Start Ethereum blockchain

-To testing the transfer of Ethereum based assets, set up and start a local Ethereum chain by following these [steps](./docs/local-ethereum-usage.md).
+To testing the transfer of Ethereum based assets, set up and start a local Ethereum chain by following these [steps](./docs/init-local-eth-chain.md).

-## Ethereum to Cosmos asset transfers
+## Start Relayer

-With a local Ethereum blockchain running, you can participate in Ethereum -> Cosmos asset transfers by starting the Relayer service and acting as a validator.
-Validators witness the locking of Ethereum/ERC20 assets and sign a data package containing information about the lock, which is then relayed to tendermint and witnessed by the EthBridge module.
+With a Bridge blockchain and an Ethereum blockchain running, you can participate in the validation of Ethereum <-> Cosmos asset transfers by starting the Relayer service and acting as a validator as described [here](./docs/init-relayer.md).

+On Ethereum, validators witness the locking of Ethereum/ERC20 assets and sign a data package containing information about the lock, which is then relayed to tendermint and witnessed by the EthBridge module.
 Once other validators have confirmed that the transaction's information is valid, the funds released by the Oracle module and transferred to the intended recipient's address.
 In this way, Ethereum assets can be transferred to Cosmos-SDK based blockchains.
-The process is described [here](./docs/ethereum-to-cosmos.md).

-## Using Peggy with the Ropsten testnet

-Instead of transferring local Ethereum assets to Cosmos-SDK based blockchains, you can test out transferring rEth from the Ropsten testnet by following these [steps](./docs/ropsten-testnet-usage.md).

-## Cosmos to Ethereum asset transfers

-Cosmos -> Ethereum asset transfers are facilitated by a reverse process where validators witness transactions on tendermint and sign a data package containing the information.
+Cosmos to Ethereum asset transfers are facilitated by a reverse process in which validators witness transactions on tendermint and sign a data package containing the information.
 Cosmos assets can be locked, resulting in the release of funds held on Ethereum, or burned, resulting in the minting of new ERC20 tokens on Ethereum which represent the burned assets.
 The data package containing the validator's signature is then relayed to the contracts deployed on the Ethereum blockchain.
 Once enough other validators have confirmed that the transaction's information is valid, the funds are released/minted to the intended recipient's Ethereum address.
 In this way, assets on Cosmos-SDK based blockchains can be transferred to Ethereum.

+## Ethereum to Cosmos asset transfers

+To transfer local Ethereum assets to a Cosmos-SDK based blockchain, follow the process described [here](./docs/ethereum-to-cosmos.md).

+## Using Peggy with the Ropsten testnet

+Instead of transferring local Ethereum assets to Cosmos-SDK based blockchains, you can test out transferring rEth from the Ropsten testnet by following these [steps](./docs/init-ropsten-testnet-chain.md).

+## Cosmos to Ethereum asset transfers

-The process is described [here](./docs/cosmos-to-ethereum.md).
+ To transfer assets from a Cosmos-SDK based blockchain to Ethereum, follow the process described [here](./docs/cosmos-to-ethereum.md).

 ## Using the application from rest-server